cran/itp/README.md

 (2021)](https://doi.org/10.1145/3423597) to illustrate the use of the `itp` function.
 Each of these functions has a root in the interval
 ![(-1, 1)](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;%28-1%2C%201%29 "(-1, 1)").
+The function can be supplied either as an R function or as an external pointer to a C++ function.

 ``` r
 library(itp)